misterfifths/jutil/README.md

 ------
 This tool iterates over the elements in the input and returns any objects that match the predicate you provide.
 If the input is not an array, it is converted to a one-element array.
 If no objects in the input match, the empty array `[]` is returned.

 The predicate runs in a similar context to that of scripts for `jutil`, except that it must be an expression and not a full program.
+Each time your expression is evaluated, the `$` variable refers to the current element in the data (and you are, as above, optionally within `with($) { ... }`).
 The result of the predicate expression will be converted to a boolean, so JavaScript's notorious rules about "falsiness" are in play.
 Let's look at some examples:

 ````sh
 $ echo '[ {"x": 1, "y": 2}, {"x": 2, "y": 3}, {"x": 3, "y": 6} ]' | jwhere 'x + y > 4'